Dead List: The Elderly in Horror Movies

 Drag Me to Hell (2009)

 Don’t mess with an old Gypsy woman!
-Alison Loman plays Christine, an ambitious young bank loan officer who in an attempt to earn the favor of her demanding boss picks the absolute worst person to try and prove her tough business bona-fides with… a worn down elderly woman named Mrs. Ganush, (Lorna Raver)who in retribution for being foreclosed upon, curses Christine with all sorts of awful maladies.
-Yes, the portrayal of Mrs. Ganush is fairly problematic, with her rotten teeth, warts, and glassy eye, she represents the ugly side of aging.
-At the same time, what for Christine seemed to be an easy mark to try and get tough with, an worn down old woman proved to be far more formidable than she could have ever expected.
+Alison Loman plays Christine, an ambitious young bank loan officer.
+She attempts to earn the favor of her demanding boss by picking the absolute worst person to try to prove her tough business bona fides with.
+It seemed simple enough.
+She targeted a worn-down elderly woman, Mrs. Ganush (Lorna Raver).
+She looks harmless enough.
+WRONG!
+Unfortunately for Christine, Mrs. Ganush is a witch.
+In retribution for being foreclosed upon, she curses Christine with all sorts of awful maladies.
+Yes, the portrayal of Mrs. Ganush is pretty problematic.
+With her rotten teeth, warts, and glassy eye, she represents the ugly side of aging.
+Mrs Ganush is an example A for scary senior depictions.

-Leigh Whannel and Lin Shaye in Insidious (2010)
+Leigh Whannell and Lin Shaye in Insidious (2010)

 Insidious (2010)